VizardeX/olympics-data-visualization/README.md

 - **Visualizations**: Bar charts, heatmaps, trend lines, and comparative metrics
 - **Interactivity**: Filters and slicers for regions, sports, and years
 - **Custom DAX Measures**: For calculating averages, counts, and time trends
-- **Dashboard Pages**:
-  - Overview of global athlete distribution
-  - Detailed breakdowns by sport, gender, and country
-  - Analytical drill-downs by year and event type

 ## Technologies Used
 - **Power BI**